 McCarthy should know.
 He's the poster boy for pitchers who got hit in the head by line drives.

 The 29-year-old right-hander represents the pitchers who were able to resume their careers when others were not – either because of their physical injuries or because of psychological scars.
 In the latter case, the fear of getting hit again can be paralyzing.

-McCarthy's injuries sustained in a September 2012 game almost killed him.
+McCarthy's life-threatening injuries, in a September 2012 game, almost killed him.
 But he was able to come back in 2013, though he is still trying to get back to the old Brandon McCarthy.

 If the Reds and Chapman are lucky, the lefty may come back in four weeks like Willie Blair of the Detroit Tigers did in 1991, when a line drive broke his jaw.

 In a worst-case scenario, Chapman could be in danger of becoming the next Herb Score.

 Become a WCPO Insider to read more about what to expect following Chapman's injury.